 One thing you don’t want your bio to be is a fact sheet.
 You don’t have to tell your audience everything.
 For each sentence in your bio, ask yourself: Why should my audience care?
 If you can’t come up with a good answer to that question, chances are your bio will be better off without that particular bit.

 4) Quote yourself

 Don’t be afraid to use quotations!
 If you used the interview idea mentioned above, you should have plenty of material to source from.
-Use quotes that you think will give readers a real “piece of you” or let them in on why you do what you do as an artist.
+Use quotes that you think will give readers a real “piece of you” or let them in on why you do what you do.
 Quotes will pique your reader’s interest and give an otherwise flat bio a flare of personality.
-Also experiment with using a quote for either the opening or closing sentence in your bio.
+Experiment with using a quote for either the opening or closing sentence in your bio.

 5) Put your best stuff first

 Obviously, you’d prefer for readers to read your entire bio, and not give up after the first few sentences.
 But just in case they don’t make it past that first paragraph, you want to make sure they’ve learned something useful – and not just where you went to school.
 Accomplish this by putting some exceptional facts right up in your first few sentences.
 What have you done that has turned heads, so to speak?
 These are the things you’ll want to mention first.
 This doesn’t however mean that you should show all your cards at the get-go.
 After that first paragraph, try spreading out your most interesting bits throughout the remainder of your piece.

 6) Make an outline